The birth of the movement

-“AN ENTIRE POPULATION WHO PAYS PIZZO IS A POPULATION WITHOUT DIGNITY”.
+“UN INTERO POPOLO CHE PAGA IL PIZZO È UN POPOLO SENZA DIGNITÀ”.
+(AN ENTIRE POPULATION WHO PAYS PIZZO IS A POPULATION WITHOUT DIGNITY).

-From that anonymous action the Addiopizzo movement is born, a grassroots one that stands as spokesperson of a “cultural revolution” against the mafia.
+From that anonymous action, the Addiopizzo grassroot movement was born with the aim of being spokesperson of a “cultural revolution” against the Mafia.